Need to forward mail to your new home?

 • Your university or college

 This list isn’t comprehensive.
-Take a couple of minutes to think of everything that either sends you mail or delivers you products through the mail system just to make sure you won’t be missing anything in a year.
+Take a couple of minutes to think of everyone that either sends you mail or delivers you products through the mail system just to make sure you won’t be missing anything in a year.

 Don’t Forget the DMV

-Skipping this step might seem like fun (“Traffic ticket?
-What traffic ticket?”), but resist the temptation.
-If your state’s vehicle agency doesn’t have your current address, then you could miss out on receiving renewal forms for your driver’s license and car registration in the mail.
-And without those forms, you’ll have to (cue scary music) go to the DMV.
+Beyond tickets, if your state’s vehicle agency doesn’t have your current address, then you could miss out on receiving renewal forms for your driver’s license and car registration.
+And without those forms, you might have to (cue scary music) go to the DMV.

 Re-register to vote